 In the end, by the time I finished writing the book I had to conclude that the classic idea of holding conversations directly from from mind to mind seems unlikely.
 There seem to be just too many logical obstacles.
 However, the idea that humans do communicate emotionally with each other on some level that does not involve sight or sound remains intriguing and, I think, possible.
 Check out the website to which the photo above links for some interesting recent research on the subject.
 The scientist in me thinks that there is a lot about human consciousness that we do not yet know.
 So, perhaps……

 Telepathy, also known as “feeling at a distance,” is direct brain-to-brain contact.
-It is a poorly developed human sense somewhat like touch or smell but understood far less well, probably in part because the sense is only possessed by a small percentage of humans.
+In One of One it is a poorly developed human sense somewhat like touch or smell but understood far less well, probably in part because the sense is only possessed by a small percentage of humans.

 It is most often an emotional feeling received from someone else which is sometimes accompanied by one or more of the following: a mental image, sounds or words heard in one’s head including tunes or songs, the memory of a physical sensation such as falling, nausea, or cold, or the memory of a smell, touch, or taste.